pmcgrath/eatr/readme.md

 ## Push docker image
-- Did not bother adding a make targer
+- Did not bother adding a make target
 - Will just use automated builds in dockerhub, hence the hooks directory, see https://github.com/pmcgrath/dhab

 # Getting up and running on the k8s cluster
-- PENDING
+- See k8s/readme.md